LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 Conversational AI opens up a two-way dialogue which a website can't do - it could be by SMS, pre-empting customer needs

-Cheltenham
+### Cheltenham

-Claire Cook ran a second week of interviews at Cheltenham.
-She found interviews for waste and recycling easier than for planning the previous week, with the subject being much easier to control.
+Claire Cook ran a third week of interviews at Cheltenham.

 She came across the same findings, and confirmed that pre-emptive notification was mentioned by one person comparing it to a school contacting parents in advance of a closure (which helped her reorganise her week).